Manifold calculus and homotopy sheaves: Connection to operads

-\quad Moreover, the category $\sF_{\infty}$ of $\sS$-functors on $\sE_{\infty}^{op}$ is $\sS$-equivalent to the category of right modules over the framed little discs operad $P$, denoted $\Mod_P$.
-Therefore, for a given $F \in \sF$, we obtain a description of $\sT_{\infty} F$ as a derived space of right module maps over the framed little discs operad,
+\quad Moreover, the category $\PSh(\D_{\infty})$ is $\sS$-isomorphic to the category of right modules over the framed little discs operad $P$, denoted $\Mod_P$.
+Therefore, for a given $F \in \PSh(\Man)$, we obtain a description of $\sT_{\infty} F$ as a derived space of right module maps over the framed little discs operad,

-where the two obvious right $P$-modules are $Emb_M (n) := Emb(\amalg_{n} \RR^d, M)$ and $F(n) := F(\amalg_n \RR^d)$.
+where the two obvious right $P$-modules are $\emb_M (n) := \emb(\amalg_{n} \RR^d, M)$ and $F(n) := F(\amalg_n \RR^d)$.
 This answers a conjecture (4.14, \cite{AroneTurchin}) of G. Arone and V. Turchin.

 \quad Combining (\ref{operads}) with the analyticity results of Goodwillie-Klein for the embedding functor one has the following immediate consequence. \begin{prop} Suppose $\textup{dim}(N) - \textup{dim}(M) \geq 3$.
 Then